 The Chicago Department of Finance - Parking Citation Administration Division handles citations.
 Click on the links below for a map of camera locations and red-light-ticket services offered by the Department of Frinance.

 View map of current red-light camera intersection locations

-Pay or Search for Parking and Red-light Tickets Online (Department of Finance)
+Pay or Search for Parking and Red Light Camera tickets Online (Department of Finance)